-manner of super hero costume - Batman, Superman, Wonder Woman, Captain Underpants - so many capes you couldn't count, but what inspiration.
+manner of super hero costume - Batman, Superman, Wonder Woman, Captain Underpants - so many capes you ante Little Rock MARATHON couldn't count, but what inspiration.
 My favorite supporters had to be The Couch Potatoes.
 They had literally dragged out about 20 couches and lined the road.
 There people sat in their pajamas, lounging and handing out bags of yes - potato chips.
 What a hoot!